4 Ways to Remove Blood Stains From a Foam Mattress

 Our methods are comprehensive, and if one didn’t work, the next one should.
 Remember that you can repeat the steps as needed, or even combine the methods.
 Method #4 can be combined with every method on this list.
 Meat tenderizer breaks down protein in the blood, so it does a great job at removing stains.

-If you find yourself with a very stubborn stain, you can use a commercial detergent to clean it.
-However, keep in mind that foam mattresses don’t handle moisture all that well.
+If you find yourself having to remove blood stains, especially stubborn blood stains, you can use a commercial detergent to clean them.
+However, keep in mind that foam mattresses, unlike air mattresses, don’t handle moisture all that well.
 If you feel like there’s a risk of damaging the mattress, please consult a professional cleaner instead.

 To prevent bloodstains on the mattress, it’s good to think ahead.
 If you expect that they might happen, consider putting down a towel on your bed.
 It’s much easier to clean a towel than it is to clean a mattress.